Kahsolt/stable-diffusion-webui-vid2vid/README.md

 parameter tuning guide:

   - initial real sigma numbers for img2img (`~1.0`) are typically smaller than which used in txt2img (`~10.0`), not letting the denoiser to change image content toooo much
-  - in old fashion, we would take a long `steps >= 50` with low `denoising strength ~= 0.5` to truncate the taling part of the whole sigma sequence given by the scheduler, in order to make the annealing steady
+  - in old fashion, we would take a long `steps >= 50` with low `denoising strength ~= 0.5` to truncate the tailing part of the whole sigma sequence given by the scheduler, in order to make the annealing steady
   - now with an overrided low initial sigma `sigma max ~= 1.0`, you can take shorter `steps` and higher `denoising strength`
   - for different schedulers, try `linear` and `exponential` first to understand the behaviour! 😀
   - before the real work, the `single img2img (for debug)` mode in tab `3: Successive img2img` is your playground to tune things~